certtools/intelmq/docs/user/bots.rst

  * Boolean values can be matched with `==` or `!=` followed by `true` or `false`.
 Example:
    ``if extra.has_known_vulns == true { ... }``

  * `:equals` tests for equality between lists, including order.
-Its result can be inverted by using `! :equals`.
 Example for checking a hostname-port pair:
    ``if extra.host_tuple :equals ['dns.google', 53] { ... }``
  * `:setequals` tests for set-based equality (ignoring duplicates and value order) between a list of given values.
 Example for checking for the first nameserver of two domains, regardless of the order they are given in the list:
    ``if extra.hostnames :setequals ['ns1.example.com', 'ns1.example.mx'] { ... }``